 Subsequently, he publicly announced the finding of gold of Priam artefacts.
-The ‘”ancient” treasures found “miraculously” he designed himself and manufactured by Paris jewellers Bulgari.
-Schliemann’s made lots of noise about his earthshattering discovery, therefore was sued by the Ottoman government, lost his case, paid the fine of 400 pound-sterling and sold the Priam`s treasure at a hefty profit to a state museum in Berlin in 1881.
+The ‘”ancient” treasures were found “miraculously” he designed himself and manufactured by Paris jewelers Bulgari.
+Schliemann’s made lots of noise about his earth-shattering discovery, therefore was sued by the Ottoman government, lost his case, paid the fine of 400 pound-sterling, and sold the Priam`s treasure at a hefty profit to a state museum in Berlin in 1881.

 Germans boasted about the Priam`s treasure till 1945 when Russians have confiscated it as spoils of WWII.
 Schliemann’s excavation method of nine levels of archaeological remains with dynamite was highly productive for the rapid finding of artefacts and utterly constructive for supporting Homer’s Iliad myth but totally destructive for any real significant historical artefacts, including the level presumed to be the historical Troy.